-USC Norris surgeon Mike Nguyen is taking a look at the camera involved in robotic surgical procedures to give the team a new perspective.
+USC Norris Comprehensive Cancer Center surgeon Mike Nguyen, MD, is taking a look at the camera involved in robotic surgical procedures, to give the team a new perspective.

-One of the surgeons at the USC Norris Comprehensive Cancer Center believes that he can make these procedures, which involve inserting tiny cameras into small incisions so the surgeon can see while operating, just a little bit better than they already are.
+One of the surgeons at USC Norris believes that he can make these procedures, which involve inserting tiny cameras into small incisions so the surgeon can see while operating, just a little bit better than they already are.

 “When you are operating on the prostate, all you can see is the prostate,” explains Nguyen, adding that surgeons need very detailed images to perform these delicate procedures.
 “But, in a way, you also have blinders on because you can’t see the periphery.”

-Nguyen and his colleagues at the USC Institute of Urology know better than most groups of surgeons that the current technology for laparoscopic and robotic surgery could be improved, because they have collectively performed more robotic and laparoscopic procedures than most surgeons.
-The team at the USC Institute of Urology performs hundreds of laparoscopic and robotic procedures to treat prostate, kidney and bladder cancer each year, more than any other group of urologists on the West Coast.
+Nguyen and his colleagues at USC Urology agree that the current technology for laparoscopic and robotic surgery could be improved.
+The team at USC Urology performs hundreds of laparoscopic and robotic procedures to treat prostate, kidney and bladder cancer each year.

 The camera that Nguyen is developing will provide surgeons with two views integrated into a single scope, called a multiresolution foveated laparoscope.
 One of the views is the high-resolution view they currently use to operate, which is highly focused on the area in question.
 This camera also will provide a simultaneous wide-angle view of the surrounding area, which is not available with current technology.